 October half term dates in the UK are typically from Monday 23 October to Friday 27 October, 2023 however holiday dates vary according to regions, boroughs and the individual school.
 For the majority, however, the week from October 23 to 27 is when schools are on holiday for the autumn term.

 Don’t forget to look at our free things to do in London with kids as well as our recommendations on the best places for ice cream, our favourite afternoon teas in London with kids and why Christmas is the perfect time to be in London.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.

 Things to do in London during the October half term

 The following are some of the best half term events taking place in London this October.

 Shows at the Polka Theatre

-There are a handful of fun shows taking place at the Polka Theatre this half term including Tutankhamen’s Shoes, Little Manfred and Oldilocks and the 3 Bears.
+There are a handful of fun shows taking place at the Polka Theatre this half term including Oh No, George! and A Midsummer Night’s Dream.

 When: Various dates over the October half term, check the website for details